 #3 – Discontinued Operations

-These items are required to be reported in the financial statements if the operation of a part of a firm is either being held for sale or has been already disposed-off.
+The third type of non recurring item is the Discontinued Operations.
+These non reucrring items are required to be reported in the financial statements if the operation of a part of a firm is either being held for sale or has been already disposed-off.
 For an item to be qualified as a part of discontinued operations, two basic conditions should be fulfilled -:

 - There is no involvement/ influence by the parent company related to financial/ operational matters with in the discontinued component, once the component has been successfully disposed.